Hutchison and others v County Durham and Darlington NHS Trust: Lawsuit

-The lawsuit was filed in 2025 by Nurses Bethany Hutchison, Joanne Bradbury, Mary Annice Grundy, Lisa Lockey, Karen Danson, Carly Hoy, Tracey Anne Hooper, and Jane Peveller.
+Legal action was initiated in May 2024 by Nurses Bethany Hutchison, Joanne Bradbury, Mary Annice Grundy, Lisa Lockey, Karen Danson, Carly Hoy, Tracey Anne Hooper, and Jane Peveller.
 It was supported by The Christian Legal Centre and J. K. Rowling.
 They alleged sexual harassment, discrimination, victimisation, and breaches of their rights to privacy under the European Convention on Human Rights, with Hutchison saying that “We are nurses who love our jobs and our patients and only want to be afforded the dignity of getting dressed and undressed for work without a man present.
 I would like to remind everyone that we are doing this for the safety and dignity of every woman and girl across society and that we will continue to fight these unlawful policies.”

 The case was heard by the Newcastle Employment Tribunal.

-Responses
+Context

-Following the judgement in For Women Scotland Ltd v The Scottish Ministers, in which the UK Supreme Court ruled that the term "woman" under UK law referred to "biological women and biological sex", the Equality and Human Rights Commission said that the NHS would be "pursued" if policies on gender-segregated facilities were not updated to fall in line with the judgement.
+In April 2025, while the Darlington nurse's lawsuit was ongoing, the UK Supreme Court issued its judgement in For Women Scotland Ltd v The Scottish Ministers, which ruled that the term "woman" under UK law referred to "biological women and biological sex".
+Following the judgement, the Equality and Human Rights Commission said that the NHS would be "pursued" if policies on sex-segregated facilities were not updated to fall in line with the judgement.
 The Department of Health and Social Care meanwhile said that "We are clear that this is the law, and we expect all public service bodies, including hospitals like Darlington Memorial, to comply."
 In response, Hutchison expressed delight, saying that "Stonewall-inspired policies that have allowed men to access women’s changing rooms in the NHS need to be urgently overhauled, and women like ourselves who have been discriminated against, as result of these policies, need full justice".

+Response to judgement

+County Durham and Darlington NHS Foundation Trust responded to the judgement by stating: “We are taking time to review the judgment carefully and will comment further once we have had the opportunity to consider it in full.”